kaanaksit/odak/docs/course/geometric_optics.md

     --8<-- "test/test_learn_ray_intersect_w_a_sphere.py"
     ```

-    1. Uncomment for running visualization.
+    1. Here we provide an example use case for `odak.learn.raytracing.intersect_w_sphere` by providing a sphere and a batch of sample rays.
-    2. Returning intersection normals as new rays, distances from starting point of input rays and a check which returns True if intersection points are inside the triangle.
+    2. Uncomment for running visualization.

 <figure markdown>